 Money Saving Tip 1 - Save your Change

 I love the old saying ‘look after your pennies and the pounds will look after themselves’.
 I love my ‘money pots’ and I throw all my spare change in them at the end of the week.
 It is surprising just how much money you can save.
 I like to count mine up at the end of the year and last year I saved £61 just in spare change.

 Batch cooking saves you both money and time and, let’s face it, we are usually short of both!
 Firstly, you can save money buying larger packs of ingredients, you save on fuel costs as you are only cooking once but eating multiple times and this saves you time as you only need to reheat the batched cooked meals.

 My slow cooker is my friend when it comes to batch cooking.
 One of my favourite meals to batch cook is Spaghetti Bolognese.
 I cook a big batch, in my slow cooker, once per month.
 We then eat this once per week throughout the month.
-We eat one batch on the day we cook it and then I portion the rest up and pop it in the freezer.
+We eat one batch on the day we cook it and then I portion the rest up in my Sistema food containers and pop them in the freezer.
 Over the following weeks I defrost a portion overnight and reheat it for dinner the next day.

 I have made major savings over the last two years using comparison sites for insurances.
 I was reluctant to take the plunge as I couldn’t be bothered to start plugging in all my details.
 It actually only took around 5 minutes and we saved hundreds.
 This is now an annual money saving task and I do it whenever a renewal letter pops through the door.

 Money Saving Tip 4 - Keep a Spending Diary

 If you genuinely don’t know where all your money has gone at the end of the month, then you need to try a spending diary.
 Simply note down each purchase and the amount and then check at the end of the month to see where you may be able to make savings.

 Money Saving Tip 5 - Meal Plan